rizitis/sqf2dep/README.md

 ## HOWTO
 Install sbopkg and synchronize it to ponce repo if needed...or stay as it is for stable.

 Run sqf2dep and wait some time until finish.
-Now you can create a fork of ponce repo or SlackBuilds and add .dep files or slack-required files you know what your package-manager need... maintain your repo and enjoy your Slackware-based distro.
+Now you can create a fork of ponce repo or SlackBuilds and add .dep files or slack-required files you know what your package-manager need...

+You can maintain your repo and enjoy your Slackware-based distro.